mexplatform/mex-vocabulary/README.md

-# My Machine Learning Experiment Vocabulary
-## MEX Vocabulary: A Lightweight Interchange Format for Machine Learning Experiments
+## [MEX Vocabulary](http://mex.aksw.org/): A Lightweight Interchange Format for Machine Learning Experiments

 More than just a **machine readable way** (which is provided by many ML frameworks), the `MEX` Vocabulary has been designed to define a **lightweight and flexible schema** for publishing machine learning metadata, regardless technology (we have been working to provide different programming language *APIs* and integrations with different machine learning tools).
 We aim to provide a **free-format** for exporting and exchanging machine learning metadata, indifferent to existing **workflow systems** or **frameworks**.
 As a consequence, the users can benefit of the `mex format` for further analysis and integrations in an easiest way.